Watchmen’s tours of Vejle

 The watchman’s tradition was revived by the Association of Vejle Watchmen (Foreningen Vejles Vægter).
 The idea was first conceived as a quaint and colourful event when the town celebrated its anniversary in 2002.

-Today there are four watchmen who walk their beat on Friday evenings in addition to staging a number of events around town.
+Today there are five watchmen who walk their beat on Thursday and Friday evenings in addition to staging a number of events around town.

 Last updated byVisitVejle firstname.lastname@example.org